 Despite the side effects of Morphine, its effectiveness as a pain reliever has kept it a staple for patients who suffer from chronic pain.
 It is that same effectiveness, however, that has proven to be so addictive over the decades.
-The majority of Heroin users start with a prescription for Morphine.
+The majority of Heroin users start with a prescription for Morphine or other prescription Opioid.
 After they run out and can no longer come by the substance legally, they turn to illicit means to feed their addiction.
 Morphine is actually more expensive to acquire illegally when compared to many other opioids, like Heroin.

 Help is out there

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 Morphine can be prescribed in various ways.
 Commonly seen in hospitals as a solution to be administered intravenously, this is the easiest way to control the amount of Morphine used.
 When prescribed to a patient to take at home, it can be consumed as a tablet, transdermal patches, or a suppository.
 While there are a variety of practical medical reasons to use Morphine, the calming, pleasure-inducing effects of Morphine have caused people to abuse the drug.
 People with the intent to abuse Morphine will most often use the tablets or patches.
 Typically, users crush the tablets into a powder to snort or cut open the patch to inject the solution inside.